eyezat680/DevOps-Challenge/README.md

  # Any details/changes you performed to the provided source code.
- All the errors/changes were screenshot on a word document within this git repo.
+ All the errors/changes were screenshot on a word document within this git repo.<br />

- error 1 : wrong network name
+ error 1 : wrong network name <br />
- error 2 : need to move dockerfile into app folder error 3 : \ was missing before ZIP error 4 : wrong instruction "DO" error 5 : mispell "nginx"
+ error 2 : need to move dockerfile into app folder <br />
+ error 3 : \ was missing before ZIP <br />
+ error 4 : wrong instruction "DO" <br />
+ error 5 : mispell "nginx" <br />
- error 6 : user www instead of www2
+ error 6 : user www instead of www2 <br />
- error 7 : port 80:80
+ error 7 : port 80:80 <br />